visalus90/Lab-Code-Quality/README.md

     - The high and low values of code
     - What is considered high quality
     - Lists of common parameters of high-quality code
-- Talks about "Why is code quality important?",
+- Why is code quality important?
     - Enhancing the user experience
     - Issues associated with low-quality code
     - Benefits that high-quality code provides